sanjeevi358/documentation/docs/index.md

 **Twitter (or any other social media)**

-We mainly use the [@openstates twitter account](https://twitter.com/openstates) to make announcements, and don't have the resources to provide technical support or other feedback on Twitter.
+We mainly use the [@openstates twitter account](https://twitter.com/openstates) to make announcements, and Don't have the resources to provide technical support or other feedback on Twitter.